Skip to main content

 • a workspace can be created and listed,

-• a k8s agent can connect over WebSocket,
+• target agents can connect over WebSocket,

 • a run streams events through GET /api/v1/runs/{runId}/stream,